How to Bypass Spectrum WiFi Pause: Exploring Potential Methods and Ethical Considerations

 1. Go to the settings menu on your device.

-2. Find the option to reset network settings (this may differ by device type).
+2. Find the option to reset network settings (this may differ by device type), then reconnect to Wi‑Fi.

 Risks: